brighton404/brighton/README.md

 This header is read first as packets that make the markdown file a blog, that means any file within the directory that is a markdown file but does not contain this header it won't be identified as a blog file.

-### Technologies Used

-This was created using a combination of modern web technologies, ensuring a smooth and engaging user experience. <br/>
-The technologies include Vite with typescript and bun as Package manager.

 ### Feedback

 I'd love to hear your thoughts about my work or this website. <br/>